gamecreature/QtAwesome/README.md

 QtAwesome* awesome = new QtAwesome( qApp );
 awesome->initFontAwesome();

-// Next create your icon with the help of the icon-enumeration: (all dashes are replaced by underscores) QPushButton* beerButton new QPushButton( awesome->icon( icon_beer ), "Cheers!" );
+// Next create your icon with the help of the icon-enumeration (no dashes):
+QPushButton* beerButton new QPushButton( awesome->icon( fa::beer ), "Cheers!" );

 // You can also use 'string' names to access the icons.
-(The string version omits the 'icon-' prefix ) QPushButton* coffeeButton new QPushButton( awesome->icon( "coffee" ), "Black please!" );
+(The string version omits the 'fa-' or 'icon-' prefix and has no dashes )
+QPushButton* coffeeButton new QPushButton( awesome->icon( "coffee" ), "Black please!" );

 // When you create an icon you can supply some options for your icons: